Lobo Nocho: Early life

 Nocho was born in Philadelphia in 1919.
 He was one of six children of African Americans Samuel Nocho and Mary Jackson.
 He spent his youth in the city, graduating from Simon Gratz High School.
-His talent for painting and drawing manifested itself early in his youth; he was a shy boy who spent much of his time alone doing crayon sketches of adults.
 His teachers at Gratz High remembered him as an outstanding art student whose paintings won municipal awards and were exhibited in major department stores such as Wanamaker's and Gimbels.

 However, Nocho disliked life in Philadelphia, particularly due to issues of race relations; as his elder brother Edward Nocho put it, "he just couldn't adjust to Philadelphia life anymore and once told me that everyone who looked at him on the street regarded him not as a painter, not even as a human being, but as a black man."
 Some time after graduating high school, he moved to Quebec and enlisted in the Canadian Army there.
 This allowed him to put his artistic talents to practical use as a draughtsman, preparing blueprints for military architecture.
 In Canada, he also began courting Phyllis La France, a black Canadian woman living in Montreal, whom he had met earlier when she was in Trenton, New Jersey, visiting her aunt.
 The two were married at the Union Congregational Church by Reverend Charles H. Este on December 27, 1941.